vislab-tecnico-lisboa/vizzy/README.md

       organization={Springer}
      }

-## AUDIO (REAL VIZZY)
+## AUDIO (ON REAL VIZZY)
-In order to access the audio configurations you need to define the the following environment variable:
+In order to access the audio configurations via SSH you need to define the the following environment variable on Vizzy:

     export PULSE_SERVER=127.0.0.1

+Furthermore, without a X11 session the PulseAudio server will not launch automatically.
+Therefore you need to launch a daemon of the pulseaudio:

+    pulseaudio -D

+This should be launched automatically, but if the audio is not working you should check if the pulseaudio server is running.
+If not, execute the previous command and it should work.

+Now you can access audio configurations via ssh -X. Useful commands:

+    gnome-control-center
+    pavucontrol
+    pacmd

 ## Issues